kylekgordon/5443-2D-Gordon/Assignments/A03/README.md

 ### Kyle Gordon
 ### Description:

 Re-activated account at DO.
-Created project and deploy droplet.
+Created project and deployed droplet.

 ### Files